JunkieLand/taiga-uber-docker/README.md

 ## The options

-Here are the differents settings you can tune though the environment variables (option `-e` as above in the command :
+Here are the different settings you can tune though environment variables (option `-e` as above in the command :

  * `-e TAIGA_HOSTNAME` : defaults to `localhost`.